WorkEthic-S3/Portfolio/README.md

 ## 1. Introduction

 This file serves as the reader's guide for my semester 3 portfolio.
 This portfolio contains the products I have developed during the semester.
-The products this portfolio contains include, but are not limited to: applications (frontend and backend), researches, software-technology guides and more.
+The products this portfolio contains include, but are not limited to: applications (frontend and backend), research reports, software-technology guides and more.
 With these products I wish to prove that I have sufficient knowledge to have reached the learning outcomes.
 I'll be explaining each section and provide a link to the product the section talks about.

 ## 2. Learning Outcomes